Gastón Gómez

-Gastón Gómez (born 4 March 1996) is an Argentine professional footballer who plays as a goalkeeper for Argentine Primera División side Racing Club.
+Gastón Gómez (born 4 March 1996) is an Argentine professional footballer who plays as a goalkeeper for Primera B de Chile side Deportes Concepción, on loan from Racing Club.

 Career

 Gómez started his career with Racing Club.
 After being promoted into the club's first-team in 2017, he was first an unused substitute for an Argentine Primera División match with San Lorenzo on 27 May.
 Less than a week later, Gómez made his professional debut in the Copa Sudamericana against Rionegro Águilas; he was subbed on early following an injury to Juan Musso.
 He made his first three appearances in league football in June 2017, featuring in matches against River Plate, Colón and Banfield.

+In June 2025, Gómez moved to Chile and joined Deportes Concepción in the Liga de Ascenso on a loan until the end of the year.